astroprofsmith/intromodern.github.io/_sources/c13introGR.md

 of $mg=GMm/R^2$, but from considering the gravitational redshift of photons moving upwards in the curved spacetime around the Earth's mass.

+## Einstein's Equation

+Within the context of General Relativity, the Equivalence Principle becomes not only understandable, but inevitable.
+Instead of a mysterious coincidence, that gravitational mass and inertial mass just happen to be not different from each other, gravity itself is reconceptualized as an inertial effect of curved spacetime, and therefore the masses must be the same.

+If gravity is just an inertial effect of the curvature of spacetime, and the correspondence principle demands that GR reduces to Newtonian physics in the limit of small masses and large distances, then there must be a link between the presence of mass and the curvature of spacetime.
+Newton's Law of Gravitation describes how objects with mass exert forces on each other across space.
+It suggests no mechanism for how this might occur, and it is helpless against the challenge of the speed of light limit to the universe -- how can the Earth pull on the Sun from where it is *now*, rather than where it was eight minutes ago, the time it takes light to travel from the Earth to the Sun?
+This question would have never occured to Newton, but once Relativity demands a universal speed limit, the question must be answered.

+Einstein's General Relativity provides a new set of equations that replace Newton's gravity with a formalism that shows how the presence of mass (and indeed energy as well) is linked to the curvature of spacetime, which in turn manifests as apparent forces that we call gravity.
+As John Wheeler once said, Einstein's Equation means that "matter tells spacetime how to curve, and the curvature of spacetime tells matter how to move."

+An actual derivation of Einstein's Equation is beyond the scope of this introduction.
+Suffice to say that it involves writing down the distribution of matter and energy in space as a $4\times 4$ tensor, and then linking that tensor to spatial and temporal rates of change of spacetime.
+The form such a solution takes is the *metric* of the spacetime that we associate with a particular kind of distribution of matter and energy.

 ## Metrics

 If we are to follow a curved path through space time, or a path